-As we look forward, DLA will continue to commit resources and manage the global supply chain - from raw materials to end user to disposition - for the Army, Navy, Air Force, Marine Corps, Coast Guard, combatant commands, other Federal Agencies, and partner and allied nations.
-With our agile and professional workforce as our solid foundation, we will continue to be the Nation's best Combat Logistics Support Agency.
+In the future, DLA will continue to resource and manage the global supply chain - from raw materials to end user to disposition - for the Army, Navy, Air Force, Marine Corps, Coast Guard, combatant commands, other Federal Agencies, and partner and allied nations.
+With our agile and professional workforce as our foundation, we will continue to be the Nation's Combat Logistics Support Agency.
+WARFIGHTER ALWAYS!